 The asset mix of the Total Fund will follow the glidepath detailed below.
 The corresponding Balanced Fund asset mix will be reviewed regularly, and revised as necessary, to account for the Total Fund circumstances at each point in the glidepath.
-Specifically, consideration as to how international private equity will influence the Balanced Fund policy asset mix and ranges.
+Specifically, consideration as to how international private equity and real estate redemptions will influence the Total Fund and Balanced Fund policy asset mix and ranges.
+The Commission will review the long-term asset mix near to or upon reaching the 2025 target asset mix.